UPDATED FOR OLD TESTAMENT 2022!

 - “Praying For” – This section gives you a little place where you can keep a prayer list of people or things your family would like to remember to pray for.
 I have loved seeing my kids see someone in need and add their name to our Praying For section.
 I simply cut small strips of paper to use for writing the names on.

 - “Articles of Faith” – Choose an Article of Faith to focus on each month and simply replace this as you’ve memorized and moved on.
-This is perfect this year as we study Doctrine and Covenants.
 You can find Articles of Faith printables here.

 - “Conference Talk” – This is a great place to post a General Conference talk for your family to read / study each week.